kmehltretter82/frama-c-linux/KERNEL.md

 comparison.

 For ARM64, add `--machdep gcc_arm64`.
 Use `linux-arm64-v1.json` with a
-`tinyconfig` compilation database, or `linux-arm64-kvm-v1.json` with a `defconfig` build whose KVM directory has been compiled.
+`tinyconfig` compilation database, or `linux-arm64-kvm-v2.json` with a `defconfig` build whose KVM directory has been compiled.
+The v2 manifest uses `path`, `variant`, `arguments_contain`, and `arguments_exclude` target objects for shared sources; legacy string path entries remain supported.
+Include and exclude globs may match either a path or its `path@variant` label.
 The compiler executable recorded in the machdep is generation and round-trip metadata;
 target preprocessing flags still come from the selected compilation-database entry.